nauphone/ServerAccess/README.rst

 =============

 * Requires JRE to run.
-* Requires JDK and Apache Ant to build.
+* Requires JDK and Gradle to build.
+* Requires makensis to build Windows executables.

 Build and install
 =================